Back to blog

 WP Offload Media by Delicious Brains handles one thing: moving your media files from your server to cloud storage (Amazon S3, Google Cloud Storage, or DigitalOcean Spaces).
 It rewrites URLs so files are served from the cloud provider.

-- Catch: It’s offloading only.
+• Catch: It’s offloading only.
 You still need a separate plugin for compression, WebP conversion, and resizing.
-Cloud storage and CDN costs are on top of the $99/year license.
+Cloud storage and CDN costs are on top of the license.
+The item-count tiers mean a large media library forces you into an expensive plan even on a single site.

 WP Offload Media is solid if all you want is to move files off your server.
-But at $99/year for what is essentially an S3 upload bridge, it’s a lot for what you get.
+The unlimited-sites licensing makes it more attractive for agencies than it used to be, but you’re still paying for an S3 upload bridge with no optimization in the box.

 The Free Options